upbound/docs/content/providers/migration.md

 ### Pre-requisites

-- `kubectl`: `family-migrator` uses the `kubectl` tool in the execution phase, and it assumes that this tool is installed locally during the non-interactive run.
-Before starting the execution phase, please ensure you have the `kubectl` tool installed.
+- `kubectl`: Before starting the execution phase, please ensure you have the `kubectl` tool installed. `family-migrator` uses the `kubectl` tool in the execution phase, and it assumes availability of this tool locally during the non-interactive run.

 ### Installation

 Please use the [Releases] page to download the `family-migrator` tool.
 Download the appropriate binary for your operating system (`Linux` or `Darwin`) and architecture (`amd64` or `arm64`).
-The download is an executable file which might require the necessary file permissions to allow it to be executed.
+The download is an executable file which might require the necessary file permissions to allow execution.

 ### Usage